igrishaev/pg/doc/025-notifications.md

 ## Notifications

 <!-- toc -->
 <!-- tocstop -->

 Notifications are somewhat pub-sub message system in Postgres.
-First you define a channel.
-Then some actors produce messages to the channels and other actors read them.

-Imagine you have two connections: `conn1` and `conn2`.
-We use `conn1` to emit messages into a channel and use `conn2` to listen that channel.
+It can be described in four simple steps:

+- someone declares a channel;
+- client A sends a message to that channel;
+- client B subscribes to the channel;
+- every time client B interacts with the database, they receive messages sent bo this channel by other clients.

+To handle a message, the client invoces a special handler.
+This handler comes from the configuration

 The `conn2` needs a handler function which is passed into the `:fn-notification` configuration field.
 By default, it just prints the `NotificationResponse`